quillchat/jackc-pgx-migrate/README.md

 # Simple Migrations for `jackc/pgx`

 Quick and opinionated migration framework.
 It only supports "up" migrations, PostgreSQL database, golang app, `jackc/pgx` database client, `int64` migration keys.
-It will create a new database table `migrations` with primary key `mts` for migration unix timestamp.
+It will create a new database table `migrations` with primary key `mts` which stands for *migration unix timestamp*.

 Shell command to create a new migration key: